hannielcyber1/Cisco-Packet-Tracer-Labs/README.md

 ### 🎯 Lab Objective

-Create and connect a basic enterprise-style network topology using Cisco devices in **Cisco Packet Tracer**.
+I created and connected a basic enterprise-style network topology using Cisco devices in **Cisco Packet Tracer**.

 This lab focuses on: